advpetc/tech_notes/README.md

 ## Contribution

-If you have any suggestions or want to add more content, you could either fork this repo or directly make commit to this repo.
+If you have any advices or want to add more content, you could either fork this repo or directly make commit to this repo.
 All the contents are under docs/ .
 Feel free to contact me through me@peterchen.xyz